 Capitol and Community Update

-As always, you can contact me at (517) 373-0828, by email at DonnaLasinski@house.mi.gov, or by visiting my website at RepLasinski.com, with any questions, thoughts, or suggestions.
-You can also follow my Facebook page for more frequent legislative updates and events around the district.
+As always, you can contact my staff and me at (517) 373-0828, by email at DonnaLasinski@house.mi.gov, or by visiting my website at RepLasinski.com, with any questions, thoughts, or suggestions.

 Upcoming Time with Donna

 How a Community Comes Together: Town Hall & Area Resource Fair

 Join me for a Town Hall and Area Resource Fair where we will have the opportunity to discuss the state of civil discourse while also exploring local area resources about transportation, community safety, family preparedness, local businesses, and library services.

 When: Monday, June 4, 5:30 – 7 p.m.